 Students will remain in a Hybrid Model until such time as it is safe for all students to return to classrooms five days a week.

 The spread of coronavirus in our community and within our schools will be closely monitored.
 Transitions are possible to Remote Learning (at home) for an individual student or group of students (on quarantine), a classroom, a school, schools, or our entire district based on a confirmed coronavirus case (or cases), contact tracing, identified close contacts, and the spread of coronavirus within a particular classroom/school/community.

-Elementary school students are planned to transition to the Modified Traditional Model of five-days a week on September 21, if it is safe to do so.
+The plan for elementary school students had been to transition to the Modified Traditional Model of five-days a week on September 21.
+However, school board members postponed this transition following a recommendation by the Back-to-School Advisory Committee which stated a need for additional time and data prior to a Modified Traditional Model for elementary students.
 This modified Traditional Model would include students remaining with their homeroom/classroom as a group/cohort.
 Lunch, art, music, and other related activities would occur safely inside each elementary classroom or outside.

 Because it is not possible to create small cohorts of middle and high school students, students in grades 6-12 will remain in the hybrid model until such time at it is safe for all students to return to classrooms five days each week.

 FREQUENTLY ASKED QUESTIONS (FAQ)

 Please see below for a list of Frequently Asked Questions for our Back To School Safely Plans.

 Q – In the Hybrid model are students required to have a laptop computer available or would there be no computer work for them just handouts from the teachers?